 Now that you have these keys to effective advocacy, you are ready to get out there and make your voice heard.
 Remember that each of us has the power to initiate powerful change in our communities and the world around us—it just takes passion, commitment and a little knowledge.
 After all, as Margaret Mead once said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 Do you have questions about being an effective advocate?
 We’d like to hear them.
-Email Amy Hunnewell, Project Specialist, at email@example.com.
-We might just tackle some of these questions in future blogs.
+You can contact Amy Hunnewell at firstname.lastname@example.org.